JanaBobulis/Weather-Journal-App/weather-journal-app/README.md

 ### A note
 You can see a more thorough explanation of each step in the code.
 It has been built this way for studying purposes.
+This project currently uses US ZIP codes, however will be updated in the future to use UK ZIP codes.

 ### Setting up the project
 Node as well as the following packages need to be installed: